 This Leupold sight is another great option, but keep in mind that you will still need some scope mounts.
 With a picatinny rail, this is very easy to mount.

-You’re also going to want a sling of some sort, assuming you are going to take the weapon hunting.
+You’re also going to want a sling of some sort, assuming you are going to take the rifle hunting.
 As for slings, it really comes down to personal preference.
 I like this leather sling, but any option works:

-The Ruger American Ranch is a great overall bolt action weapon.
+The Ruger American Ranch is a great overall bolt action rifle.
 Hopefully, this review will help you in your decision.
 If you want a review for any gun, feel free to leave a comment below!